Uli Jon Roth: Solo career

 Roth entered a new phase of creative work after Electric Sun, composing four symphonies and two concertos and sometimes performing with symphony orchestras throughout Europe.
 Roth used the name "Uli Jon Roth" for all subsequent album releases and concert appearances.

 The G3 European tour of 1998 featured Roth playing with Joe Satriani and Michael Schenker.
 The show at London Wembley Arena also featured a jam with Brian May.

 Roth played at the outdoor rock festival at Castle Donington in 2001 (also featuring original Scorpions lead guitarist Michael Schenker on the bill).
 This was filmed and subsequently released on DVD.

 Roth appeared in concert with Scorpions onstage at the Wacken Open Air Festival in 2006 along with two other former members of the band.
-Billed as "A Night to Remember; A Journey Through Time", the Scorpions played four songs from the Roth Era, most of which they had not played live since Roth had left in 1978.
+Billed as "A Night to Remember; A Journey Through Time", the Scorpions played four songs from the Roth era, most of which they had not played live since Roth had left in 1978.
 This concert was also filmed and released on DVD.

 Although this was meant to be a "one night only" special event, its success meant that the format was repeated on several tours subsequently.

 At the Rock am Ring festival in Germany in June 2007, Roth joined The Smashing Pumpkins on-stage for their epic closing song "Gossamer."
-He made another appearance with the Pumpkins upon their return to Germany on 26 February 2008.
+He made another appearance with the Pumpkins upon their return to Germany on 26 February 2008, and a short documentary was made (which aired 1 May 2008) named "Corgan und Uli Jon Roth".

 Roth had begun working on a new full-length studio album in 2007 which was to be released the following year.
-The title of the album would be: "Under A Dark Sky" and was going to be the first official release in the long-awaited series of Symphonic Legends (a cycle of music written by Uli for his all-encompassing Sky of Avalon project.)
+The title of the album would be: "Under A Dark Sky" and was going to be the first official release in the long-awaited series of Symphonic Legends (a cycle of music written by Uli for his all-encompassing Sky of Avalon project).